The Swetky Agency

 Genre: Humor, Mainstream/Contemporary, Illustrated, Gift

 Synopsis: "O.J.
-SIMPSON," the fictional caricature who narrates this book, was charged with two counts of murder and acquitted, and he misses the high life.
-Years have passed since he has been able to live like a star.
-His movie and endorsement deals are gone.
-Passersby shun and mock him rather than compliment him.
-He owes a large sum of money to the family of one of the murder victims.
-And now he risks a life sentence for charges from last year's Las Vegas robbery.
-He wants people to believe his plea of innocence, so he writes this book hoping to win the public to his side--a book to which he is sure the Goldman family won't want the rights.
+SIMPSON," the fictional caricature who narrates this book, was found guilty of the Las Vegas hotel armed robbery and was sentenced to thirty-five years in prison on twelve counts.
+Years have passed since the murder trial and his acquittal, and he has missed the high life and living like a star.
+His movie and endorsement deals are long gone.
+Passersby have shunned and mocked him.
+He still owes a large sum of money to the family of one of the murder victims.
+Now, a depressed and broken prisoner, he wants people to believe his plea of innocence.
+So he writes this book hoping to win the public back to his side--a book to which he is sure the Goldman family won't want the rights.

 The (real) O.J.
 Simpson murder case was one of the most closely followed trials in U.S. history.
 The verdict stunned the public, spawning outrage from everyday people and the media.
 Simpson's ongoing battle to avoid paying damages to the victims' families and the events stemming from his involvement in the 2007 Las Vegas robbery keep him in the news.